Office Assistant Cover Letter Examples & Writing Tips

 Finally, office assistants are often responsible for being the face of the office.
 They’ll greet customers and walk potential clients into the office, so it’s vital to maintain a professional and pleasant demeanor.
 Reflecting this in the tone of your letter is a great way to highlight that skill set.

-A well-formatted office assistant cover letter is crucial to obtaining the position.
+Use professional formatting.
+A well-formatted cover letter is crucial to obtaining the position.
 Since it is a professional letter, there are a few formatting techniques to keep in mind.
 First, make sure to use the well-known 3-paragraph layout for the body of the letter.
 It’s also considered standard practice to keep the letter left-aligned and single-spaced with 1” margins.
-Also, keep the cover letter to less than a single page and use the font, usually Times New Roman or Arial having a size of 12 pt.
+Also, keep the cover letter to less than a single page and use the font, usually Times New Roman or Arial, with a size of 12 points.

 What to Include in the Letter

-Several vital components should always be included in your office assistant cover letter.
+Several vital components should always be included.
 These elements are like many other forms of cover letter writing.
-However, a few ideas are specific to office assistant candidates.
+However, a few ideas are specific to the candidates.

-The very first element to include in your office assistant cover letter is a simple statement at the beginning that specifies your writing purpose.
+The very first element to include in the cover letter is a simple statement at the beginning that specifies your writing purpose.
 This way, the letter reader immediately understands why they are being addressed and makes sure there is no confusion.
-This type of clarity is essential to show that you are professional and concise with your writing.
+This type of clarity is essential to show that you are professional and concise in your writing.

 Show your enthusiasm